 Market Opportunity/Validation: According to a recent Forrester Research report (08/00), by 2003 more than $1 trillion of the $1.3 trillion of B2B eCommerce will be in five industries: high tech (30%), transportation (16%), energy/petrochemicals (14%), utilities (13%) and paper/office supplies (5%).
 Furthermore, Forrester estimates dynamic online pricing models will handle $746 billion in 2004 in the US.
 The continued unbundling of supply chains will cause this transition from a spot market pricing mentality to an improved sourcing process, one conducive to creating bid/ask trading environments and fostering a price-taking/price-making environment.
 (Forrester, Sept 2000). i2’s significant installed base in these key industries represents a large opportunity for complementary bid/auction technology sales.

 Competition: Indirect material procurement vendors scored some of the first B2B technology wins and have positioned themselves to take on the direct materials space.
 Auction/reverse auction leaders and new technology providers are creating next-generation technologies that add a new level of sophistication to include: multi-parameter bidding, multiple-stage bidding, clearing, and total cost auctions.
 However, no other company can link critical supply chain and content solutions to these improved transaction systems like i2.
 If i2 forms the right partnerships with market makers to create high volume/liquid exchanges, and brings the next-generation risk management tools together with Supply Chain Management tools, the combination will be unassailable.
-The TradeMatrix Network will provide further value by connecting various enterprise customers and public and private exchanges
+The TradeMatrix Network will provide further value by connecting various enterprise customers and public and private exchanges .

 Target Market Overview: SourcingMatrix technology – whether bundled within SRM/CRM or integrated with 3rd party sourcing partners – has the largest value with the sourcing of direct materials or complex MRO goods.
 (There are some opportunities on the sell-side with non-direct materials, but the value proposition is not as strong.)